 |Section 9: Chapter 8 How to Get Advanced Business Credit|

 Lecture-8 Now that you have learned and should have acquired beginning business credit, here are the steps to learn about getting advanced business credit.
 Advanced business credit is business loans and major credit cards.
 Which is different from beginning credit, which includes vendor and supplier accounts that can only be used with the particular business, such as Staples etc.

 |Section 10: Chapter 9 Interview with a Banker/Lender: Things You Need to Know|

 Lecture-9 A review of an interview with a lender/banker.
 Find out what specifically lenders are looking for when approving business credit.

 Iris Carter has a BS degree in Accounting and Information Technology from John’s Hopkins University, Baltimore, MD.
 She has over 25 years experience in the field of finance, accounting, business loans, personal and business credit and business coaching.
-She is also a Nationwide provider for the Small Business Administration as a technical assistance provider for SBA loans and has been for over 3 years and an adjunct professor for her local community college.
+She is also a Nationwide provider for the Small Business Administration as a technical assistance provider for SBA loans and has been for over 7 years and an adjunct professor for her local community college.
 Her over 25 years experience in the finance industry makes her an expert on business start-up and business credit matters.
 She has worked with a number of consumer credit education and advocacy groups since 1985 to the present, advising them on how to educate the disadvantage in poorer neighborhoods.
-She is currently writing a book on "What in the World Happened to the Business Credit System", due out in late February 2012.

 Certifications and affiliations: